Only7rb-coder/mi-unlock/README.md

 ## and put it in 1 & 3 in workflow

-## then login again here : https://c.mi.com/global/
+## then login again here but from chrome : https://c.mi.com/global/

 ## paste this in search bar